axiros/docutools/docs/features/lp/python/diagrams.md

     return typ(*a, **kw)
 ```

-- Note the `outformat` is `svg`.
+- Note the `outformat` is `svg`
-- No restrictions, e.g. overloading the classes would be another option.
+- No limits regarding sophistication - the factory approach is just an example

 Then use the library like normal, added our `show` based renderer at the end: